Dawn of the Mummy: Plot

-After settling near a riverbank village for the night, the American models' group moves on the next morning to shoot photos near the tomb.
-Karib shoots his gun at them, thinking they are intruders, but Rick and Tarak stop him.
+The next morning, the models' group shoots photos near the tomb.
+Karib shoots his gun at them, thinking that they are intruders, but Rick and Tariq stop him.
 The models' group proceeds to the tomb against Rick and his henchmen's objections.
-While doing so, their hot lights accidentally revive Pharaoh Seferman's mummy.
+While doing so, their hot lights accidentally revive Sefirama.
 Rick snaps off the cable on one of their spotlights.
-One of the models, named Jenny, is asked to go and find a battery for their spotlights, but she spills a bowl containing one of the Pharaoh's organs, infecting her hand and frightening her.
-Their hot lights accidentally revive Pharaoh Seferman's mummy and his followers, a band of flesh-eating zombies.
+Model Jenny is asked to go and find a battery for their spotlights, but spills a bowl containing one of Sefirama's organs, infecting her hand.
+Sefirama's followers come back to life.

-Tariq is left to return to his home in a city, while Jenny's hand infection persists and burns her.
-Karib enters the tomb alone by himself, cuts open Pharaoh Sefirama's mummy, and steals his crook and flail.
+Tariq is left to return to his home, while Jenny's infection burns her.
+Karib enters the tomb alone, cuts open Sefirama's mummy, and steals his crook and flail.
 A door to another chamber opens.
 Karib enters but is incapacitated by the door and dragged away.

-The following day, Rick and Tariq enter the tomb as they search for Karib and are thrilled to find Pharaoh Sefirama's crook, flail, and other treasures.
-The models and their team return for another photoshoot, but their continued usage of lighting has awakened the Pharaoh.
+The following day, Rick and Tariq enter the tomb while searching for Karib and find Sefirama's crook, flail, and other treasures.

-At a campfire that night, the group of models sing along.
-The team finds the bodies of the two Bedouin grave robbers whose heads are crushed.
-Rick arrives and tells the team they should leave.
-The photographer, named Bill, says he needs one more day to shoot, and then they will leave.
-Meanwhile, the old woman/high priestess goes into the tomb and finds the mummy gone.
-The mummy appears and kills the old woman.
-At dawn, Seferaman's army rises out of the sand.
+At a campfire that night, the models find the two robbers's corpses.
+Their heads are crushed.
+Meanwhile, the priestess enters the tomb, and the mummy kills her.

-The next day, Bill is still taking pictures of the site and says they need 48 hours more to shoot.
-One of the models gets lost in the tomb.
+The next day, a model gets lost in the tomb.
 Meanwhile, Gary and Ahmed go to town for a rest.
-Another local named Omar gives Jenny and Gary a "smoke."
-Jenny sees the mummy, gets hysterical, and runs to Gary, but the mummy is gone when he looks.
+Local Omar gives Jenny and Gary a "smoke."
+Jenny sees the mummy and runs to Gary.
+However, the mummy is gone when he looks.